-If Adjusted DCF performance falls in between threshold and target, or between target and maximum, the amounts payable are adjusted ratably using straight line interpolation.
-If Adjusted DCF is satisfied above maximum levels, the potential payment of the Adjusted DCF Bonus is capped at the maximum level of 200%.
+If DCF performance falls in between threshold and target, or between target and maximum, the amounts payable are adjusted ratably using straight line interpolation.
+If DCF is satisfied above maximum levels, the potential payment of the DCF Bonus is capped at the maximum level of 200%.

-The remaining fifty percent (50%) of the Target Bonus is subject to individual objectives specific to each eligible individual's role at USAC (the "Individual Bonus").
+For the year ended December 31, 2015, the remaining fifty percent (50%) of the Target Bonus is subject to individual objectives specific to each eligible individual's role at USAC Management (the "Individual Bonus").
 The individual objectives are agreed upon in advance between the NEO and his immediate supervisor (or, with respect to the chief executive officer, between the board of directors of our general partner and the chief executive officer) and such objectives address the key priorities for that NEO's position.
 They may include key operating objectives as well as personal development criteria.
 The Individual Bonus is subject to a maximum payout of 100% of the targeted Individual Bonus amount, although the board of directors of our general partner has discretion to pay out smaller amounts ranging from 0% to 100%, at their sole discretion, after analyzing the individual's personal performance for the year.
-In connection with the Individual Bonus for the year ended December 31, 2014, each of the NEOs met with their immediate supervisor (or, with respect to the chief executive officer, the board of directors of our general partner) to set individual objectives that reflected the responsibilities and priorities of their position.
+In connection with the Individual Bonus for the year ended December 31, 2015, each of the NEOs met with their immediate supervisor (or, with respect to the chief executive officer, the board of directors of our general partner) to set individual objectives that reflected the responsibilities and priorities of their position.

-In the aggregate, the maximum amount payable with respect to a Target Bonus under the Plan is 150%, as the Adjusted DCF Bonus is capped at 200% of target and the Individual Bonus is capped at 100% of target.
+For the year ended December 31, 2015, in the aggregate, the maximum amount payable with respect to a Target Bonus under the Plan is 150%, as the DCF Bonus is capped at 200% of target and the Individual Bonus is capped at 100% of target.
 Target Bonuses, if any, are paid within one week following delivery by our independent auditor of the audit of our financial statements for the year in which the Target Bonus relates, but in no case later than March 15 of the year following the year in which the Target Bonus relates.
-For the year ended December 31, 2014, Adjusted DCF exceeded the target threshold by slightly in excess of 6%, which resulted in the Adjusted DCF portion of the Cash Plan (comprising one-half of the overall Bonus) being paid to each NEO (except Mr. Tusa who forfeited his bonus upon resignation) at a rate of approximately 160% for such portion of the Bonus.
-With respect to the Individual Bonus portion of the overall Bonus, each NEO (except Mr. Tusa who forfeited his bonus upon resignation) was determined by his immediate supervisor (which in the case of the chief executive officer is the board of directors of our general partner) to have satisfied his individual objectives and therefore was entitled to receive 100% of the Individual Bonus.
-The board of directors of our general partner exercised its discretion to make immaterial adjustments to the bonus amounts for the 2014 year, thus awards made pursuant to the Cash Plan with respect to the 2014 year were:
+For the year ended December 31, 2015, DCF exceeded the target threshold in excess of 10%, which resulted in the DCF portion of the Cash Plan (comprising one-half of the overall

+Bonus) being paid to each NEO at the maximum rate of 200% for such portion of the Bonus.
+With respect to the Individual Bonus portion of the overall Bonus, each NEO was determined by his immediate supervisor (which in the case of the chief executive officer is the board of directors of our general partner) to have satisfied his individual objectives and therefore was entitled to receive 100% of the Individual Bonus.
+The awards made pursuant to the Cash Plan with respect to the 2015 year were: